Losing my religion

 The court applies Supreme Court precedent construing the First Amendment establishment clause to the executive orders, as though foreign nonresidents of the United States fall under the protection of the First Amendment as construed (erroneously) by the Supreme Court.
 It takes the association of Islam with terrorism itself to be evidence of animus.
 The association of Islam with terrorism becomes a thought disapproved if not prohibited by the First Amendment.
 According to the court, the purpose of the executive orders is not “primarily secular.”
 We are in a sort of madhouse.
 Enter at your peril.
 These people are, as I say, nuts.

-Before the election and the promulgation of Trump’s executive orders, and therefore before the development of the specific arguments before the court, the Claremont Institute’s Professor Ed Erler expressed incredulity about what has come in fact come to pass:
+Before the election and the promulgation of Trump’s executive orders, and therefore before the development of the specific arguments before the court, the Claremont Institute’s Professor Ed Erler expressed incredulity about what in fact has come to pass:

 Prominent constitutional scholars have argued that, in any case, it would be unconstitutional to ban Muslims from emigrating to the U.S. One Harvard law professor seriously suggests that the Constitution’s prohibition against religious tests for holding public office would bar Trump’s proposal.
 Presumably, none of the refugees are seeking offices, but it is the spirit not the language of the Constitution that forbids considering immigrants’ religion.
 If that argument sounds preposterous, other experts invoke the First Amendment’s protections for free exercise of religion, or the 14th Amendment’s guarantee of equal protection of the laws.
 Such arguments extend these guarantees to the entire world, including potential asylum seekers.
 To the contrary, the Constitution gives plenary power to Congress to pass laws on naturalization and, by necessary implication, regulating immigration.
-The Supreme Court has always, correctly recognized this power as inherent in national sovereignty.
+The Supreme Court has always correctly recognized this power as inherent in national sovereignty.

 To borrow an expression, I’m with him.
 I’m not with Ilya Somin.

 We all recall President Obama’s 2008 pre-election promise to transform the United States.
-It betrayed a certain animus against the constitutional order of the United States.
+It betrayed a certain animus against our constitutional order.
 I would love to have seen a court take President Obama’s pre-election promise into account in the multifarious litigation over Obamacare.

 There is much to meditate on here.
 I’m embedding the court’s opinions below.
 Look at the list of parties.
 Look at the list of amici filing briefs.
 Look at the list of attorneys.
 We don’t roll into the opinion itself until page 15.
 All the way around, it is almost unbelievable.